 The course is jointly offered by the Carsey School of Public Policy at the University of New Hampshire and Opportunity Finance Network.

-The Carsey School of Public Policy is also proud to offer eligible employees and board members of OFN and OFN member CDFIs a $2,500 Education Award to pursue a Master in Community Development Policy and Practice degree available at the University of New Hampshire’s Carsey School of Public Policy.
-Learn more in the program flyer or contact Jordan Hensley at Jordan.Hensley@unh.edu or 603.862.1463.
+The Carsey School of Public Policy is proud to offer eligible employees of OFN and OFN member CDFIs and allies a $2,500 Education Award to pursue a Master in Community Development Policy and Practice degree available at the University of New Hampshire’s Carsey School of Public Policy.
+Learn more the Carsey School’s OFN partnership webpage or contact Robin Husslage, program manager at the Carsey School.